opendott-smartcities/working-open/spiral/science.md

+# What's science got to do with it?

-Open / Common Science
+- Open / Common Science

-Ordinary
+- Ordinary science

-Open Science notebooks
+- Open Science notebooks

-Knowledges/
+- Knowledges (in plural)

+(each of these topics would require me to write a long text...
+I'll keep them here as a reminder)